glitcchhh/Habit-hero-project/README.md

   - uvicorn main:app --reload

 - Running the Frontend server
-open a new powershell
+  - open a new powershell and run
-npm run dev
+  - npm run dev